fanaimi/canvas_sine_wave/README.md

 # canvas_trigo_functions
-fun with canvas and trigonometry
+Fun with canvas and trigonometry

+1, Drawing and animating Sine wave